-'Aquaman' director James Wan releases new photo from first trailer
+'Aquaman' releases official poster, plus trailer photo

 - James Wan

-Aquaman director James Wan teased this week’s release of the film’s long-awaited trailer with a new photo.
+Aquaman director James Wan teased this week’s release of the film’s long-awaited trailer with a new photo, plus studio Warner Bros. released an official teaser poster.

 Below is a shot from an editing bay that shows an epic new image from the film: